-Recall that the term ‘affordance’ was coined as part of an ‘ecological’ approach to psychology; that is an approach which takes seriously the fact that we live and act in an particular environment.
+Recall that the term ‘affordance’ was coined as part of an ‘ecological’ approach to psychology, an approach that takes seriously the fact that we live and act in an particular environment.
 Our potential for action is relational: a fit between the properties of the things around us (rocky shelves or wild boars), our physical size and abilities, our own knowledge and understanding, the tools and artefacts we have to hand, and the social group within which we live.
 Only when the right combination of these occurs can we choose whether or not to act.